sausis20/Youtube-Trending-Scraper-and-EDA/README.md

 ## Scraping results
 The script collected data between 2022-07-22 and 2022-11-03, and contains data for a total of 76 unique dates.

+## Data cleaning and EDA
+After the data was scraped, it was then combined into a single dataset using the script in 'combine csv data.ipynb'.
+Additionally, as every country has different video category codes (i.e. 2 - Autos & Vehicles, 10	- Music, 17 - Sports, etc), categories for LT, LV and EE were additionally scraped and added to the dataset.

 The Exploratory Data Analysis can be found in 'data cleaning and EDA.ipynb' file.

 ## EDA conclusions